 Do free VPNs work with Netflix and other streaming platforms?

-Instead, you’re better off with a paid Netflix VPN like ExpressVPN — it consistently works with Netflix and 100+ other streaming services, can access 10+ Netflix libraries, and doesn’t limit your data.
+Instead, you’re better off with a paid VPN like ExpressVPN — it works with 10+ Netflix libraries, as well as 100+ other streaming services, and doesn’t limit your data.

 Is there a 100% free VPN?

-But even great free VPNs have noticeable limitations — hide.me’s free plan limits you to 10 GB per month and 1 device, and you don’t get streaming support, and Proton VPN’s free plan lacks streaming and P2P support, only lets you use servers in 3 countries, and limits you to 1 device.
+But even great free VPNs have noticeable limitations — Proton VPN’s free plan lacks streaming and P2P support, only lets you use servers in 3 countries, and limits you to 1 device. hide.me’s free plan limits you to 10 GB per month and 1 device, and you don’t get streaming support.

-Overall, you get a much better experience if you pick a premium paid VPN, like ExpressVPN — it works with 100+ streaming services, has servers in 90+ countries, and allows P2P traffic on all of them.
+Overall, you get a much better experience if you pick a premium paid VPN, like ExpressVPN — it includes unlimited data, maintains the fastest speeds on the market, works with 100+ streaming services, has servers in 90+ countries, and allows P2P traffic on all of them.

 Which devices can I install a free VPN on?